 Well-designed places and buildings should reduce the need for energy, be energy efficient, use fossil fuels efficiently and maximise the potential for low carbon energy supplies.
-Sustainable development and resource efficiency, waste minimisation and recycling is supported.
-New development should be carbon neutral in the future.
 They should conserve natural resources including land, water, energy and materials whilst responding to the impacts of climate change through their design.

 A compact and walk-able neighbourhood with a mix of uses and facilities reduces demand for energy and supports health and well-being.
-It uses land efficiently so helps adaptation by increasing the ability for CO absorption, minimising flood risk and the potential impact of flooding, and reducing overheating and air pollution.
+It uses land efficiently so helps adaptation by increasing the ability for CO absorption, sustaining natural ecosystems, minimising flood risk and the potential impact of flooding, and reducing overheating and air pollution.